bediger4000/huffman/README.md

 ```

 Looks like the character frequency is close, but not exact.
-I don't know if one of those markov chain generators would do better.
+I don't know if one of those Mark chain generators would do better.